open-telemetry/opentelemetry-dotnet-instrumentation/docs/CONTRIBUTING.md

 You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).

-You may also prefer writting on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
+You may also prefer writing on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).

 ## Report a bug